 “Treasury Girls” became the poster children for women in the workplace.
-Treasury Secretary Francis Skinner hires Jennie Douglas to work for the Treasury Department in 1862.
-According to Skinner, hiring women—particularly to trim sheets of money—was something he always wanted to do and the war provided him an opportunity.
+United States Treasurer Francis Spinner hires Jennie Douglas to work for the Treasury Department in 1862.
+According to Spinner, hiring women—particularly to trim sheets of money—was something he always wanted to do and the war provided him an opportunity.
 He rationalized that women were better and more experienced with scissors than men.
 Douglas did well and soon more and more women were hired.
-Skinner was particularly proud of his role in bringing more women into the federal workplace.
+Spinner was particularly proud of his role in bringing more women into the federal workplace.
 He once stated, “The fact that I was instrumental in introducing women to employment in the government gives me more satisfaction than all the other deeds of my life.”

 The Treasury Department wasn’t the only federal department hiring women, just the most famous.
 The rationale for all these departments was women were cheaper, you could pay them less than men.
 In general, women made $600 a year, while their male counter parts made $1,200 to $1,800.
 In 1864, this pay discrimination became law.
 It was illegal to pay female clerks more than $600.
 While this ceiling was raised to $720 by the end of the war, it was illegal to pay female government clerks the same as men until 1870.